nickpamatian/threat-hunting-scenario-persistence-via-suspicious-scheduled-task/README.md

 ### 1. Searched the `DeviceFileEvents` table to detect creation or modification of .bat files

-A “not-a-virus.bat” file was created at 2025-04-19T02:48:19.2837723Z on the endpoint “apoy-threat-hun” being created by user "apoy”.
+A `not-a-virus.bat` file was created at 2025-04-19T02:48:19.2837723Z on the endpoint “apoy-threat-hun” being created by user "apoy”.
 The file's presence in this location is unusual, and prompted further investigation.

 **Query used to locate events:**